Welcome to the Music Department

 In each of the three terms in a year we engage internationally renowned musicians to give a concert in the MCT.
 At the hear of each event is an important associated education programme in which the professional musicians coach and give masterclasses to pupils during the day.
 Recent artists have included the Endellion, Dante & Heath String Quartets, the Swingle Singers, Onyx Brass, Endymion Wind Ensmble, pianists Steven Osborne and Alexandra Dariescu, violinists Ning Kam and Thomas Gould and cellist Guy Johnston.

 Details of forthcoming concerts in the series can be found on the MCT website

 Musicals and Tours

 The relationship with the drama department is strong and a biennial Musical is produced in conjunction with the drama department (recent productions include West Wide Story, Into the Woods & Les Misérables).
 Similarly, annual joint concerts and services are put on with the other two Foundation Schools.
-European music tours for a few of the more advanced ensembles are arranged in some years.
+A music tour to Rome was arranged for summer 2015.

 Pupil involvement in national and area ensembles and music colleges